Think back to your first suit; do you know if it was a canvassed or a fused suit?

 Another point in favor of full-canvas construction is that, unlike fused suits, they’re breathable and comfortable, preventing you from overheating.

-Full-canvas suits are very costly; however, you get your money’s worth in quality and durability.
+Full-canvas suits are expensive; however, you get your money’s worth in quality and durability.

 Fused Suit vs. Canvassed Suit Quality Difference